 Mthatha pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Mthatha is low; cypress and eucalyptus are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and eucalyptus will decrease.
+Today (16 July) pollen in Mthatha is low; cypress and mugwort are low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, mugwort remains low, plane at low levels.
+Over the following five days cypress, mugwort, and plane will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app